LinkedIn Pinpoint #652 Answer — February 11, 2026

 ❓ FAQ

-Q2: What does "butterfingers" mean, aside from the candy bar?
-"Butterfingers" is an idiom used to describe a clumsy person who often drops things.
-It suggests they have fingers as slippery as butter.
+Q1: What does "butterfingers" mean?
+"Butterfingers" is an idiom used to describe a clumsy person who often drops things, as if their fingers were slippery with butter.
+It's also the name of a popular chocolate bar.

 Browse More Pinpoints